Published in College & University Auditor – Fall 2015

 When an exception is detected, how is it dealt with, or is it dealt with at all?
-Traditional remediation, usually involving emails, is time consuming, unreliable and error prone.
+Traditional remediation, usually involving emails, is time consuming, unreliable and error-prone.
 Multiple follow-ups are necessary between several parties to ensure resolution, and managers are not always updated about whether or not the issue has been resolved.
-Continuous monitoring also automates remediation follow-ups until resolution is achieved; including escalation if the issue is not addressed within a set timeframe.
+Continuous monitoring also automates remediation follow-ups until a resolution is achieved; including escalation if the issue is not addressed within a set timeframe.
 This process can be customized to align with business processes and structure.

 Continuous monitoring tools offer dashboards that present information graphically on key program metrics such as the amount of spend across a period of time and the level of exceptions.
-Dashboards can be configured based on what the end users want to see or what information is beneficial to department leaders.
+Dashboards can be configured based on what the end-users want to see or what information is beneficial to department leaders.

 Reviewing trend and patterns can help gauge the performance of controls and policies, and identify any potential gaps that need addressing.
-Visualization helps the end user consume data and insights by looking at patterns, not just rows and columns of numbers.
+Visualization helps the end-user consume data and insights by looking at patterns, not just rows, and columns of numbers.
 Trends become more apparent, and the data becomes more useful to everyone participating in the review process.

 P-Card programs often lose the support of top management if there are repeated cases of misuse, especially if they are discovered too late to take corrective action and recover losses.
-The administrative cost savings, convenience and efficiency gains associated with using P-Cards benefits the organization, but only if exposure and risk are managed properly.
-Management needs assurance that policies and procedures are being followed, and audit is staying ahead of misuse.
+The administrative cost savings, convenience and efficiency gains associated with using P-Cards benefit the organization, but only if exposure and risk are managed properly.
+Management needs assurance that policies and procedures are being followed, and the audit is staying ahead of misuse.

 The University of Miami, which includes academics, hospitals and research facilities, is growing at a rapid pace.
 Their growth will undoubtedly lead to an increase in P-Card use.
 The university’s internal audit department has already taken steps to move from periodically reviewing random samples of P-Card transactions to continuously monitoring 100 percent through the use of data analytics technology.
 Exceptions are shared with department managers to provide a comfort level about how P-Cards are being used within the organization, and whether policies and procedures are being followed.

 “As our corporate cards program grows, we provide assurance at both the department and management levels that we have sufficient policies and procedures in place to review transactions,” said Hiram Sem, Executive Director of Treasury Operations and Cash Management, University of Miami.
-“Card holders must understand they are responsible and accountable, but we must also carefully monitor expenditures to identify unauthorized charges early.
+“Cardholders must understand they are responsible and accountable, but we must also carefully monitor expenditures to identify unauthorized charges early.
 Technology has helped us refine our review process and handle larger data volumes that come with expansion.”

 The value of continuous monitoring reaches well beyond exception detection.
-There are three advantages driving the trend towards continuous monitoring:
+There are three advantages to driving the trend towards continuous monitoring:

 When an organization is working towards a problem-free environment, it provides a sustainable process to proactively look for and address issues.
 When employees know every transaction is being monitored, it creates a catalyst for behavioral changes within the organization.